 Aluminum Vs Titanium, What is difference?

-Aluminum alloy and titanium alloy are two kinds of metals, some people are very familiar with these two metals, but many people do not know what the difference is between titanium alloy and aluminum alloy, in fact, the difference between the two is very big, through the appearance can be distinguished, the price of the two is not the same, the following introduction to this knowledge.
+Aluminum alloys, known for their alloying elements and impact on weight and performance characteristics, and titanium alloy are two kinds of metals.
+Some people are very familiar with these two metals, but many people do not know what the difference is between titanium alloy and aluminum alloy.
+In fact, the difference between the two is very big.
+Through the appearance, they can be distinguished, and the price of the two is not the same.
+The following introduction provides more knowledge on this topic.

 What is Aluminum?